beyound3d/ReactNativeDiary/README.md

 # points to ponder
 - if we want to clean cache we have to  use --force Recommended protections disabled.
 - Use --force only when necessary: It's often better to try resolving dependency issues manually rather than forcing the installation.
-  Try --legacy-peer-deps: For peer dependency conflicts, this is usually a safer option.
+  Try --legacy-peer-deps: For peer dependency conflicts, this is usually a safer option.- rmeove packages
 -

 # Problems with depreaction